javalib-team/sawja/doc/tutorial/sawja_tutorial.md

 or its children classes.
 The next chapters will give more information about the nodes and program data structures.

 Moreover, *Sawja* provides some stack-less intermediate representations of code, called *JBir* and *A3Bir*.
 Such representations open the way to many analyses which can be built upon them more naturally, better than with the byte-code representation (e.g. *Live Variable Analysis*).
-The transformation algorithm, common to these representations, has been formalized and proved [^2].
+The transformation algorithm, common to these representations, has been formalized and proved to be semantics-preserving[^2].

 *Sawja* also provides functions to map a program using a particular code representation to another.